 Want to learn more about our graduate studies program?
 View our handout on Graduate Studies in Entomology: Solve big problems, take your career anywhere.

 The MSU Department of Entomology is a vibrant and internationally-recognized unit committed to interdisciplinary research, teaching and extension at local, regional, national and international scales.
 The Department includes approximately 30 faculty, 40 graduate students and 30 undergraduate majors and minors, with diverse interests spanning the spectrum from fundamental to applied studies.
-View a list of our professors and click on a professor’s name to learn about his or her research program.
+View a list of our faculty and click on a name to learn about his or her research program.

-Our programs encompass basic and applied research on insects and related invertebrates in three main focus areas:
+We perform basic and applied research on insects and related invertebrates in three main focus areas:

-The Department of Entomology also connects to state-of-the-art services for high impact research through facilities such as genomics, bioinformatics, flow cytometry, IVIS imaging and others through the Research Technology Support Facility.
+MSU Entomology also connects to state-of-the-art services for high impact research through facilities such as genomics, bioinformatics, flow cytometry, IVIS imaging and others through the Research Technology Support Facility.